tanyuanru/tanyuanru.github.io/_pages/about.md

   <div class="project-text">
     <h3><strong>Network Trajectories</strong></h3>

     I’m currently developing a method to model, visualize, and compare high-dimensional time series data to better understand how learning unfolds over time.
-This work explores dimensionality reduction, smoothing techniques, and trajectory comparison to uncover meaningful patterns in complex educational datasets.
+This work explores dimensionality reduction, smoothing techniques, and trajectory comparison to explain meaningful patterns in complex educational datasets.
 What excites me most is adapting and expanding time series analysis—traditionally used in finance or sensor data—for the unique challenges of learning analytics.

     <ul style="margin-top: 0.8em; padding-left: 1.2em;">
       <li>📬 <a target="_blank" rel="noopener noreferrer" href="mailto:yuanru.tan@wisc.edu">Interested in working with me?</a></li>